Greek, Chinese leaders discuss investment, cooperation

 Earlier on Wednesday, China’s Foreign Ministry said it had no knowledge of any offer by Beijing for aid to Greece after Greece’s deputy foreign minister said China had offered economic support even though Athens had not requested it.

-The Greek official also said the two leaders discussed sending a Greek government delegation to China to prepare for a visit by Tsipras to the country, without giving details.

-Reporting by Costas Pitas; Writing by Karolina Tagaris, editing by Deepa Babington
+The Greekofficial also said the two leaders discussed sending a Greek government delegation to China to prepare for a visit by Tsipras to the country, without giving details.
+(Reporting by Costas Pitas; Writing by Karolina Tagaris, editing by Deepa Babington)